5 Health Screenings You Shouldn't Delay

-Chances are your summer plans have changed because of COVID-19.
-Summer camps, vacations and parties are getting postponed.
+Chances are your plans have changed because of COVID-19.
+Vacations and parties are getting postponed.
 But that doesn’t mean you should avoid seeking care, especially if you’re due for a routine health screening.
 Learn more about some of the most important health screenings and appointments you’ll want to keep.

 Colon cancer is the third leading cause of cancer death in the U.S., leading to more than 100,000 deaths per year.
 A screening colonoscopy, which is a procedure designed to examine the colon for pre-cancerous polyps, can help save lives.

 Andrew Bedford, MD, is a Northeast Medical Group gastroenterologist affiliated with Bridgeport Hospital.
 Dr. Bedford said since all colon cancers arise from pre-cancerous polyps, if you remove these polyps, you essentially remove the risk of colon cancer.

 “I tell patients that by having a colonoscopy, they are vaccinating themselves against colon cancer,” Dr. Bedford said.

 All men and women should get a colonoscopy by age 50 (age 45 for Black Americans.)
 After that, most will not need further screening for 10 years.
 Patients who are found to have polyps or have a higher risk for colon cancer due to a family history of colon cancer, or inflammatory bowel disease, may need to have more frequent screening exams.